sidpalas/devops-directive-website/content/posts/2020/04/kubernetes-the-hard-way-01-02/index.md

 Embarrassingly, I had never used tmux prior to this. 😳😳😳

-tmux, short for "Terminal Multiplexer" is a program that allows for splitting up your terminal into multiple panes and tabs and manage the associated shell sessions.
+tmux, short for "Terminal Multiplexer" is a program that allows for splitting up your terminal into multiple panes and tabs and managing the associated shell sessions.
 At first glance, this may sound like the `Split Pane` feature of the macOS terminal or the `Split Horizontally/Vertically` feature of [iterm2](https://iterm2.com/), but the difference is that shell sessions are managed independently from the terminal window.

 There are a variety of benefits this enables, but the feature Kelsey is suggesting for this tutorial is the ability to synchronize inputs across multiple terminal panes.
 This will allow us to `ssh` into multiple virtual machines, synchronize those sessions, and then execute a series of commands in parallel.